hpcc-systems/DataPatterns/README.md

 ### BestRecordStructure

 This is a function macro that, given a dataset, returns a recordset containing the "best" record definition for the given dataset.
-A maximum of 1M records (give or take) will be examined, so edge cases may not be examined.
+By default, a maximum of 1M records (give or take) will be examined, so edge cases may be missed.
+You can override this value by passing in a value for the maxRecords argument.

 There is an important limitation in this function:  Child datasets and embedded record definitions are ignored entirely (this comes from the fact that this